MathisWellmann/lfest-rs/README.md

     * min_size
     * max_size
     * step_size
-- add config option to disable acc_tracker, which will save a bunch of RAM

 ### Contributions
 If you find a bug or would like to help out, feel free to create a pull-request.